 In many ways, the #ShowUs campaign matches nicely with the original Real Beauty campaigns that kicked it all off, and displays a natural evolution in the way that Dove is tackling the concept of real beauty.
 The campaign partner is Girl Gaze, a group which supports female and non-binary creatives.
 The 2008 Dove Real Women campaign was shot by Annie Liebovitz - whether intentionally or not, Dove was prescient in its championing of the non-male gaze.
 The campaigns focus on non-models; whereas in 2004 exposure for these non-traditional ideals of beauty was through a single Dove campaign, we now see that being amplified up through its other campaign partner, Getty Images, and its powerful distribution platform.

 There will always be cynical criticism of brands’ intentions when they enter cultural conversations; at the very least there is debate about the actual effects of their activities.
 Being able to identify a cultural movement is only one step; what Dove should actually be admired for is their ability to track and grow with that cultural movement over time, in a way which now feels immutably linked and authentic.

 Dove literally lead by example, and now it is paving the way for others to follow by giving them the tools they need to promote real beauty.
 And that’s how you change culture.

-If you enjoyed this post in the Brands in Culture series, make sure to read the first instalment Culture eats Marmite for Brexit, and "Viva la Vulva" Bodyform makes us Blush.
+If you enjoyed this post in the Brands in Culture series, make sure to read the Culture eats Marmite for Brexit, and "Viva la Vulva" Bodyform makes us Blush.